JoseyKinnaman/tap_room/README.md

-# **Help Queue**
+# **Tap Que**

 #### Author: **Jozy Kinnaman**
-#### June 29, 2020
+#### July 3rd, 2020

 ### Description

-_This application serves as an introduction to React with create-react-app, components, JSX, and props while building a static site.
-This help queue displays a list of tickets and a header header ._
+_A Friday Project for Epicodus that serves as an introduction to React with create-react-app, components, JSX, and props while building a dynamic site.
+This tap room displays a list of kombucha on tap and a static._

 ![Wireframe](src/img/help-queue-with-new-ticket-control.jpg)